craigmckeachie/handsonreact.com/docs/labs/js/01-CreatingNewProject.md

     > Only files inside `public` can be used from `public/index.html`.

-#### React 17

-- React 17 was released October 22nd 2020.
-- There aren't any significant changes but the labs have not been tested with the changes.
-- In particular, a new JSX transform was introduced.
-- With the new transform, you can use JSX without importing React.
-- The new transform was also implemented in the latest version of all the major React releases (16, 15, 0.14.x).

 <!-- ### Downgrade to React version 16

  #### Using React 16